 If you have questions about the survey please email: va.ticksurvey@vdh.virginia.gov

-Our quick 'Tick Survey' can be completed on a computer or mobile device.
-We will ask questions related to where in Virginia you were when you found the tick, where on the body it was, and contact information for us to send the identification.
-To access the survey, please click on the survey image or scan the QR code with your smartphone below:
+The survey can be completed on a computer or mobile device.
+We will ask questions related to where in Virginia you were when you found the tick, where on the body it was, and an email address for us to send the identification.

 Step 1) Place the tick on a light-colored background and make sure you have good lighting.
 Clear two-sided tape can be used to secure the tick to keep it in focus.